Greece Moments Greece Moments

 Astypalea Agios Ioannis Kastro Quelle

-During our visit, eager hikers went to the wild Agios Ioannis Kastro Beach.
-According to her, the rough way to the sea takes an hour.
-The path is partly covered by stick and stone and difficult to see.
-We preferred to enjoy the view from above and thus saved our strength.
+During our visit, some keen hikers made their way down to the wild Agios Ioannis Kastro Beach.
+According to them, the rough descent to the sea takes about an hour.
+The path is partly marked with sticks and stones and difficult to follow.
+We preferred to enjoy the view from above and saved our energy.

 Agios Ioannis Kastro Beach Astypalea